wearefrank/ladybug/README.md

 Testing frontend changes with Frank!Framework
 ---------------------------------------------

-The Frank!Framework incorporates Ladybug and configures is a bit different then the test webapp.
+The Frank!Framework incorporates Ladybug and configures it a bit different then the test webapp.
 It for example adds a Gray box view which you might want to test.
 The Frank!Framework serves the Ladybug on a different url then the test webapp so you need to configure the previously mentioned proxy a bit different and change the url in src/proxy.conf.json from http://localhost/ladybug to http://localhost/iaf/ladybug.
 In case you also have backend changes you can start the Frank!Framework as eplained above (with test.with.iaf=true).
 Otherwise it is easier to for example run Frank2Example1.
 See the Frank!Runner [README.md](https://github.com/wearefrank/frank-runner#frankrunner) for more information on how to start a Frank2Example1 or another Frank.

 Testing frontend changes with unit tests
 ----------------------------------------